 Every travel experience is full of personal discoveries.
 When a trip helps you connect with your family story, it becomes even more meaningful.
 Mary has always had an interest in her heritage, so when she found out about the opportunity to join an Irish Ancestry Tour, it was a perfect way for her to trace her roots.
 Here, she shares her experience joining her first group trip and connecting with her roots.

 Mary’s heritage has always been something that’s important to her.
-With both sets of her grandparents hailing from the Emerald Isle, Ireland was one of her bucket list trips.
+With Irish heritage on both sides of her family, the Emerald Isle was one of her bucket list trips.
 “For a long time I’ve been on Ancestry.com working on my family tree,” she explained.
 “When I got the email last year about the trip—right away I knew I had to do it!”
 She took the next step in her family research journey and signed up to explore the country her ancestors came from.

 Before setting out, Mary received her AncestryDNA kit and spoke with an AncestryProGenealogists expert at her pre-trip family history review.
 During this 5-hour consulting session, she talked through her background and goals with Kyle, the professional genealogist specializing in Irish research who would join her on tour.
 “Having Kyle, our Ancestry Genealogist, there was amazing,” she shared.
 “Kyle was very accommodating—he was there every day, every place we went.
 He gave us personal time and invited us to ask questions.
 It made it an even deeper experience.”